pes-modding/sider5/doc/readme.txt

 done in HTML, except that you do not put '#' character in front)

-overlay.image-alpha = 0.8
+overlay.image-alpha-max = 0.8

-- alpha channel for the image displayed in the overlay (if there is one) The accepted range of values are: [0.0 - 1.0] : from full transparent to fully opaque.
+- max value for alpha channel for the image displayed in the overlay (if there is one).
+This is useful, if you want the image to be slightly translucent, as a visual hint that it is part of overlay.
+A value around 0.7 or 0.8 would give such effect.
+Defaults to 1.0.
+The accepted range of values are: [0.0 - 1.0]
+    0.0 : fully transparent
+    1.0 : original alpha channel of the image is kept unmodified.

 vkey.reload-1 = 0x10